April 6, 2014 - "Blessed are the Meek"

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Organ.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Organ.
 April 6, 2014 Broadcast Number 4412.

 “How Wondrous and Great”